djadiya/swan-testautomation/README.md

 ==================

-Creating action around and saving docker logs corresponding to it in /tmp/new/dockerlogs.log on each device: python3.10 logtestaction2.py
+Taking action and saving docker logs corresponding to it in /tmp/new/dockerlogs.log on each device: python3.10 logtestaction2.py

 validating test cases on collected docker logs: